zik-uralov/daily-jokes/joke_history.md

 - 2025-11-01 00:38:41: I was going to tell a dead baby joke.
 But I decided to abort. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-11-01 00:58:43: Guantuanamo Bay, Cuba, is the military code-word for 'Chuck Norris' basement'. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-11-05 16:51:53: What did one snowman say to the other snow man?
 Do you smell carrot? (source: https://icanhazdadjoke.com/)
+- 2025-11-05 17:11:55: In Soviet Russia, gay sex gets you arrested.
+In America, getting arrested gets you gay sex. (source: https://v2.jokeapi.dev/joke/Any?type=single)